rsek/dataforged/moves/moves.md

 **When you are in a bad spot and fight back against a foe at close-quarters**, roll +iron; **when you exchange fire at a distance**, roll +edge.

-On a **strong hit**, mark extra progress.
+On a **strong hit**, mark progress twice.
 You overwhelm your foe and are in control.

 On a **weak hit**, mark progress, but you are dealt a counterblow or setback.
 You stay in a bad spot and must __Pay the Price__.

 On a **miss**, your foe dominates this exchange.
 You stay in a bad spot and must __Pay the Price__.